Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

 in Allauth and set the `is_open_for_signup` method to return False.

 ### Extra Notes

-I understand the terminology is wrong (i.e. server and client), but I couldn't really come up with good terms to use, so I stuck with it (at midnight).
-Proper terms are provider and consumer respectively.
-I'll rework the names of the projects.

 The provider is the one where the user initially signs up.
 The consumer is the one where the user signs up on a different